Merci-chao/userChrome.js/README.md

 | `compactControlButtons` | Display the window control buttons to a compact size. (only available on Windows 10 and above) |
 | `debugMode` | Mode for debugging, not for general use. |

+## Caution
+- Since this script contains many sensitive layout calculations designed for native Firefox, any tab or tab toolbar-related legacy extensions, user scripts or stylesheets may cause weird glitches and bugs.
+Please check your legacy extensions, scripts and stylesheets (if any) before and after applying this script.
+- This script is developed for Windows and may not (and probably doesn't) work on Linux or macOS.

 ## Known Issues
 - Settings only apply to new windows, but not immediately.